Humberto E. Robles (1938-2021)

-Professor Robles is the author, co-author, or editor of the following books: Testimonio y tendencia mítica en la obra de José de la Cuadra (1976); Los poemas más representativos de Plácido (1976); La noción de vanguardia en el Ecuador: Recepción, trayectoria y documentos, 1918-1934 (1989), (2nd ed 2006); El montuvio ecuatoriano.
+Professor Robles was the author, co-author, or editor of the following books: Testimonio y tendencia mítica en la obra de José de la Cuadra (1976); Los poemas más representativos de Plácido (1976); La noción de vanguardia en el Ecuador: Recepción, trayectoria y documentos, 1918-1934 (1989), (2nd ed 2006); El montuvio ecuatoriano.
 Ensayo de presentación (1996), (2nd ed.
 2009); De Pigafetta a Borges.
-Ensayos sobre América Latina (2008); “Aires de Ellicott City” o el ardiente cortejo (2008); Hacia Ecuadores y allende: Michaux y su Journal de Voyage (2016); and Imagen e idea de Guayaquil (2019).
+Ensayos sobre América Latina (2008); Aires de Ellicott City o el ardiente cortejo (2008); Hacia Ecuadores y allende: Michaux y su Journal de Voyage (2016); and Imagen e idea de Guayaquil (2019).
 Upon his death, he was working on La inasible imago mundi de Malabares en su tinta de Iván Égüez.

 Professor Robles chaired the Department of Spanish and Portuguese (1989-92); was in charge of NU’s Program at Seville (1986-92); was the Martin J. and Patricia Koldyke Teaching Professor (1992-94); was the recipient of two SAB Outstanding Awards for Teaching (1975, 1983); appeared on the Faculty Honor Roll several times; was visiting professor at The University of Chicago and the Universidad Andina Simón Bolívar, Quito.
 In 1976, his book Testimonio y tendencia mítica was awarded by EL INSTITUTO HILIAR the accesit prize to the best book published in Ecuador that year.
 He was on the editorial board of Kipus and Guaraguao and held membership in half a dozen professional organizations.